yasiramus/yasiramus/README.md

 ### Hi there 👋

 I'm Yasira, a Software Engineer.
-I'm a committed, reliable, dedicated and an easy going person just as the meaning of my name (Wealth and easy)😄.
+I'm a committed, reliable, dedicated and an easy going person just as the meaning of my name (wealth and easy)😄.

 I love to take up challenges and that is one thing which keeps me in track and going.

 Aside building and developing solutions, I enjoy community building, volunteering, mentor and adventures.